ulrich-merkel/client-side-cache/README.md

 ### Demo ####
 If you just want to see a working demo, open the generated index.html **/example/index.html** file in your browser.
 You need to run this file in a webserver to make shure the ajax calls are working.

+### Installation ####

+This project is based on Grunt.js, a [node.js](http://nodejs.org/ "Node Js") build tool.
+For more and deeper information please visit the [ofifficial website](http://gruntjs.com/ "Grunt Js") or just do some [googling](http://google.com/?q=grunt "Google").
+Some basic terminal commands are listed for your convenience below.

+#### Grunt installation ####

+	npm install
+	npm install -g grunt-cli
+    npm install -g grunt-init

+#### Example Usage ####

+    grunt			// default watch task
+    grunt build		// build project

 ## Usage ##

 #### Basic html example code with cache initializing: ####

 An interface to load resources is given via the `window.app.cache.load(resourceArray, callbackFunction)` function.
 It expects as the first parameter the resources array and the second parameter is the optional callback function after they've been loaded.
-There is a minified and combined version of the functions you need included in the js directory named __build/js/cache.js__.
+There is a minified and combined version of the functions you need included in the build directory (__build/cache.js__).
 Append the __cache.js__ file just before the closing body tag.

 The application cache needs the manifest attribute on the html element and expects a valid path to the manifest file, if you want to use this storage adapter.

-Listed below is a combined example of how you can initialize local caching in your html file:
+Below you will find a combined example of how you can initialize local caching in your html file:

         <!doctype html>
 		<html manifest="cache.manifest">